 Use Storage Bags

 A big lifesaver for us lately has been using mesh bags for our bike helmets.
-The idea came to me after my new bike helmet came with a bag, I went and ordered these mesh bags for the girls helmets right away.
+The idea came to me after my new bike helmet came with a bag, I then went and ordered these mesh bags for all of us and our helmets right away.
 I love that they are pretty durable and have a hook at the top for hanging.
-We have a hook on the garage wall where they hang.
+We have hooks on the garage wall where they hang.

-Each girl has their own bag and it stores their bike helmet, gloves, and knee pads.
+Each of us have our own bag and it stores our bike helmet, gloves, glasses, and pads.
 We often drive to go bike, so the bags have been super handy when we are loading up.

-The bags would also work great for winter sports helmets or other gear that needs ventilation.
+The bags would also work great for winter sports helmets or any other gear that needs ventilation.

 For bigger balls or sand and water toys, I like larger mesh bags like this one!
 Just toss all the wet water play toys in it, leave in a ventilated area and DONE.